 METHODS

-We draw on a new refinement and adaptation of the Lexis surface, by combining level plots which use colour/shade to indicate age-specific fertility rates, and contour lines to indicate cumulative cohort fertility milestones.
+Through key examples we introduce a new refinement of the Lexis surface, combining level plots which use colour/shade to indicate age-specific fertility rates, and contour lines to indicate cumulative cohort fertility milestones.

 RESULTS

 Results show that once countries have fallen below a replacement fertility level they tend to not return to it.
 Exceptions are Norway and the USA, which saw rising fertility rates for cohorts born after 1950s and late 1960s, respectively.
 The age-specific fertility trends, as well as broader political and socioeconomic conditions are very different in these countries, suggesting different paths by which replacement fertility rates can be achieved.